Suggested Upper Merged Ontology (SUMO)

 • look at historical versions of SUMO

-• We ask that people working with SUMO cite our primary paper in any publications
+• We ask that people working with SUMO cite our primary paper and book in any publications

 • Conformance testing for SUMO